5 Ways to Choose a Quality Coconut Oil

 1_keto-adapted_-_3dKeto-Adapted by Maria Emmerich of Maria Mind Body Health

 This ebook is your new nutrition ‘bible’.
 Maria has included every trick she knows to get you healthy and lose weight fast in this book.
-Detailed descriptions of Intermittent Fasting, over-eating days, keto recipes and much more!
+Detailed descriptions of Intermittent Fasting, over-eating days, keto diet recipes and much more!

 1_nourishing_eats_-_3dNourishing Eats by Sarah Smith of Nourished and Nurtured